William Yang has been working on spam control methodologies since

 interface in the email message to release quarantined messages, add

-a sender to your whitelist, or view the message.
+a sender to your permit list, or view the message.

-- Modify white/ and black lists as needed.
+- Modify permit and block lists as needed.

 This was part of a message William Yang sent to users requesting